pharo-ide/Calypso/Calypso-Browser.package/ClyDataSource.class/README.md

 - itemsChanged
 Update is performed in special logic to prevent multiple updates during complex system changes.
 First I check if I am already dirty.
 In that case I do nothing.
-Otherwise I mark myself as dirty and defer actual update to next UI step.
+Otherwise I mark myself as dirty and defer actual update using UpdateScheduler which performs update in low priority process when there is a time.
 So if complex system change is initiated from UI operation (which is common scenario) I will be updated only when full operation will be finished.
 And it will be always single update independently how many changes operation produces with the system.
+For details look at ClyDataSourceUpdateScheduler comments.

 Internal Representation and Key Implementation Points.